Pitfalls and Outlooks in Using COMET: Problems

 We observe that sentence-shuffled hypotheses attain comparable scores to empty ones, but word-shuffled hypotheses have the lowest scores across the majority of the translation directions.
 Empty and shuffled hypotheses, despite having much lower COMET than the valid translations, would not be assigned zero scores by COMET$^\mathrm{DA}_\mathrm{22}$ or COMET$^\mathrm{kiwiDA}_\mathrm{22}$, showing that COMET is more lenient than string overlap-based metrics in penalizing such irregularities.

-We then count the number of empty lines that score better than a translation from Online-A in \Cref{tab:empty-count}.
+We count the number of empty lines that score better than a translation from Online-A in \Cref{tab:empty-count}.
 We observe roughly 0.25\% such cases for most translation directions except for De$\rightarrow$En's COMET$^\mathrm{kiwiDA}_\mathrm{22}$ score situating at 1.45\%.
 Further, in \Cref{fig:empty-distribution-small} we plot the distributions of COMET scores for Zh$\rightarrow$En's empty and genuine translations with other translation directions in \Cref{app:empty-distribution}.
 Noticeable overlaps are observed for COMET$^\mathrm{kiwiDA}_\mathrm{22}$ when translating into English.

-Adhering to the guidelines of the DA protocol, this is not the correct behaviour because an empty hypothesis should receive a score of 0, to match the category \textit{no meaning preserved}.
-This, however, is not surprising with COMET, because it has likely not seen empty hypotheses during training that would have received a score of 0 from a human annotator.
-Finally, since the distributions of empty hypotheses are nowhere close to a single vertical bar, it implies that segment-level COMET scores oddly hinge on the source sentence, as noted by \citet{sun-etal-2020-estimating}.
+Adhering to the DA protocol guidelines, this is not the proper behaviour because an empty hypothesis should receive a score of 0, to match \textit{no meaning preserved}.
+This however is unsurprising with COMET, which has likely not seen empty hypotheses during training that would have received a score of 0 from a human annotator.
+Finally, even by relaxing the 0-score expectation, the metric should still assign the same score to all empty hypotheses regardless of the source.
+Since the distributions of empty hypotheses are nowhere close to a single vertical bar in \Cref{fig:empty-distribution-small}, it exposes the issue that segment-level COMET scores oddly hinge on the source sentence, as noted by \citet{sun-etal-2020-estimating}.

 \paragraph{Recommendation.} Force empty hypotheses to have 0 scores before aggregating.
 Also, a string-based metric like BLEU or chrF should be used to catch similarly malformed hypotheses.